pygreece/community/organization/principles/en.md

   expelled by a full majority decision of the board of directors.
 In case this member is a director, the director considered to be expelled is excluded from the vote and the decision needs the full majority of the rest of the board to pass.
-A member may be expelled from the General Assembly of PyGreece community too, at an Assembly meeting by a regular vote with simple majority.
+A member may be expelled from the General Assembly of the PyGreece community too, at an assembly meeting by a regular vote with simple majority.

 - In case of dissolution, the assets of PyGreece AMKE go to an NGO voted by a General